-In keeping with the Great Lakes Water Quality Agreement (the Agreement or GLWQA), the governments of Canada and the United States have committed to restore and maintain the chemical, physical, and biological integrity of the waters of the Great Lakes, including that of Lake Huron (IJC, 2012).
+Through the Great Lakes Water Quality Agreement (the Agreement or GLWQA), the governments of Canada and the United States have committed to restore and maintain the chemical, physical, and biological integrity of the waters of the Great Lakes, including that of Lake Huron.
 This 2022-2026 Lake Huron Lakewide Action and Management Plan (LAMP) fulfills a United States and Canadian commitment of the Agreement to assess ecosystem condition, identify environmental threats, set priorities for research and monitoring, and identify further actions to be taken by governments and the public that address the key threats to the waters of Lake Huron and the St. Marys River.

-Overall, Lake Huron is considered to be in 'Fair' condition.
-Although the lake ecosystem is relatively healthy, Lake Huron is not in 'Fair' condition in all aspects.
+Overall, Lake Huron is considered to be in 'Good' condition.
+Although the lake ecosystem is relatively healthy, Lake Huron is not in 'Good' condition in all aspects.
 Table 1 displays the condition of Lake Huron in relation to the General Objectives of the GLWQA.
-The majority of sub-indicators used to assess Lake Huron's condition are classified as 'Good' or 'Fair', but other sub-indicators are classified as 'Poor'.
+The majority of LAKE HURON LAMP sub-indicators used to assess Lake Huron's condition are classified as 'Good' or 'Fair', but other sub-indicators are classified as 'Poor'.
 The major threats to Lake Huron include chemical contaminants, invasive species, nutrient pollution, and the degradation of habitat.
 In addition to these threats, significant impacts due to climate change are being observed in the Lake Huron ecosystem and are projected to continue in the future.
-To improve Lake Huron's overall 'Fair' condition and improve areas listed as 'Fair' and/or 'Poor' condition, restoration efforts are necessary in many degraded areas, but more importantly, protection and conservation actions are essential to maintain areas in 'Good' condition.
+To improve areas listed as 'Fair' and/or 'Poor' condition, restoration efforts are necessary in many degraded areas, but more importantly, protection and conservation actions are essential to maintain areas in 'Good' condition.

-Table 1: Status of Lake Huron in relation to the Great Lakes Water Quality Agreement General Objectives.
+Table 1: Status of Lake Huron in relation to the Great Lakes Water Quality AgreementGeneral Objectives.
 Source: ECCC and EPA, 2022